rnabioco/ggtrace/README.md

 A scatter plot is a common way to compare two continuous variables.
 However, when there are thousands of data points, it can be difficult to distinguish between groups based on color alone.
-This is a first attempt at a package that allows groups of data points (or lines or bars) to be highlighted using ggplot2.
+This is a first attempt at a package that allows groups of data points to be highlighted using ggplot2.
 This is under development and likely contains numerous bugs.

-geom\_outline will outline each group plotted
+geom\_point\_trace will trace each group plotted

 ``` r
 library(ggoutline)